rrutt/cb-bread/README.md

 The expression also has implicit access to several functions from the NodeJS **util** module, such as **inspect** and **format**.

 **_Special Note -- Negative numbers:_**
-The Javascript expression parser does _not_ properly handle unary minus for constants, such as **-123**.
+The JavaScript expression parser does _not_ properly handle unary minus for constants, such as **-123**.
 Instead, use _subtract from zero_ format for these values: **(0-123)**.

 ## Doc Filter expression applied to the View Key: